rwjblue/singleton_process/README.md

 Prior attempts simply used a pid file, and checked if the process specified was still running (by calling `Process.kill(0, pid)`), but since the system reuses PID's you can get false positives.
 This project uses a locked pid file to ensure that the process is truly still running.
 So basically, if the file is locked the process is still running.

+## Supported Rubies

+This process is currently tested in nearly every ruby version supported by Travis-CI

+* MRI versions 1.8.7, 1.9.2, 1.9.3, 2.0.0
+* JRuby running in either 1.8 or 1.9 mode
+* Rubinius running in either 1.8 or 1.9 mode

 ## Installation